North Korean involvement in the Russo-Ukrainian war (2022–present): Arms deliveries to Russia

 North Korea's M-1989 Koksan howitzer, a long-range artillery weapon supplied to Russia to bolster its artillery capabilities in its invasion of Ukraine.

-During the Russian-Ukrainian war, North Korea had supported Russia with artillery ammunition, initially drawing on old stocks.
+North Korea has supported Russia with artillery ammunition, initially drawing on old stocks.
 These deliveries could explain the high failure rate of up to 50% in the use of this ammunition documented by Ukraine.
-At the same time, North Korea had its arms industry running at full speed, and it was estimated that it was able to produce up to two million artillery shells annually, making a significant contribution to Russia's warfare.
+At the same time, North Korea has had its arms industry running at full speed, and it is estimated that it is able to produce up to two million artillery shells annually (as of 2024), making a significant contribution to Russia's warfare.

-In mid-November 2024, almost 50 North Korean-made M-1989 Koksan self-propelled howitzers and around 20 M-1991 short-range missile systems were delivered to Russia to reinforce the Russian armed forces in the conflict with Ukraine.
+In mid-November 2024, almost 50 North Korean–made M-1989 Koksan self-propelled howitzers and around 20 M-1991 short-range missile systems were delivered to Russia to reinforce the Russian armed forces in the conflict with Ukraine.

-In an interview with The Korea Herald, Wi Sun Lak, the former South Korean ambassador to Russia, stated that North Korea's participation in the war against Ukraine was beneficial to North Korea.
+In an interview with The Korea Herald, Wi Sung-lac, the former South Korean ambassador to Russia, stated that North Korea's participation in the war against Ukraine was beneficial to North Korea.
 According to Wi, Russia's support of North Korea helps ease economic problems such as the financial and food crises, as Moscow pays compensation.
 According to South Korean intelligence, the sale of several containers of artillery shells could enable North Korea to purchase hundreds of thousands of tons of rice.
 Officials also reported that Russia may be helping North Korea develop space technology.
-Additionally, the Atlantic Council reported that North Korean participation in the invasion allows the North Koreans to acquire priceless combat experience, test weapons systems, gain access to Russian military technologies, and secure Moscow's further assistance in countering UN sanctions.
+The Council on Foreign Relations reported in November 2025 that North Korea had supplied Russia with a total of 12 million artillery shells by July 2025.
+Open Source Centre, a British think tank, reported from satellite imagery that between September 2023 and April 2025, North Korea supplied 15,000 containers containing around 4 million shells, potentially worth "several billions of dollars".

+In April 2025, Ukraine's Main Directorate of Intelligence claimed that North Korea had supplied Russia with 148 Hwasong-11A and Hwasong-11B short-range ballistic missiles up until the start of 2025.
+Ukrainian sources claimed the missiles carry up to one-ton warheads, heavier than their Russian equivalents, and that missile debris had been discovered in an attack on Kyiv.
+According to Ukrainian intelligence, North Korea was supplying as much as 50% of 122 mm and 152 mm ammunition needs of Russia by the end of 2025.
+In August 2026, Ukrainian intelligence claimed that Russia had received a new batch of 50 ballistic missiles from North Korea as of July 2026.
+Among them were missiles of a new type, called Hwasong-11C.

+From the summer of 2023 to the end of 2025, arms sales to Russia generated more than for North Korea.
+In comparison, North Korea's GDP was estimated to be about $27 billion.
+The arms sales had an effect of significantly improving North Korea's economy.
+Bloomberg News estimated in 2026 that various deals with Russia had generated for North Korea from 2022 to 2025, with 90% of that coming from arms sales.